yannickkirschen/console-arena/docs/index.md

 ### Object-Orientation?

 One specification for the project was the development of an object-oriented app.
-When you read the code (or take a look at the UML diagram), you'll notice that there are some classes that only have static methods.
-I decided to not implement these classes in an object-oriented manner, because in my opinion it looks nicer the way it is now.
-Utils should (almost) always be static anyway, in my opinion.
+When you read the code, you'll notice that `com.github.yannickkirschen.school.arena.ConsoleUtil` only has static methods.
+I decided to not implement this class in an object-oriented manner, because in my opinion it looks nicer the way it is now.
+I like simple utils to be static.

 ### The logger